Generating isospectral but not isomorphic quantum graphs: Acknowledgement

 \section{Acknowledgement}

-We thank Prof. Pavel Kurasov who introduced us to quantum graphs, encouraged us to do some programming and discussed isospectrality with us.
-We thank Dr. Gabriela Malenov{\'a} who helped us find quantum graphs with known eigenfrequencies as well as Prof. Ram Band who encouraged us to find a constructive way to generate isospectral graphs, gave us pointers to the literature and who also discussed isospectrality with us.
-We are grateful to Prof. Vyacheslav Pivovarchik who introduced us to characteristic polynomials which we found very helpful.
+I thank Prof. Pavel Kurasov who introduced me to quantum graphs, encouraged me to do some programming and discussed isospectrality with me.
+I thank Dr. Gabriela Malenov{\'a} who helped me find quantum graphs with known eigenfrequencies as well as Prof. Ram Band who encouraged me to find a constructive way to generate isospectral graphs, gave me pointers to the literature and who also discussed isospectrality with me.
+I am grateful to Prof. Vyacheslav Pivovarchik who introduced me to characteristic polynomials which I found very helpful.

-Part of this work was performed in Odessa, Ukraine, and we thank its people for their hospitality.
+Part of this work was performed in Odesa, Ukraine, and I thank its people for their hospitality also under difficult times.